TiSEM Institutional Review Board (IRB)

 - TiSEM PhD candidates

-The IRB cannot provide post-hoc approval after research has started or has been completed.
+Only after IRB approval, research is ought to be conducted.
+In addition, the IRB does not provide post-hoc approval after research has started or has been completed.

 Mission and guiding principles

 The TiSEM Institutional Review Board is a permanent and independent committee, established by TiSEM’s management team.
 The IRB evaluates research proposals to be conducted by TiSEM faculty, PhD candidates, and Research Master students.
 Research proposals are evaluated on ethics of data collection and data management, including participant privacy protection, and the quality of data management, including data accessibility.
-The IRB does not do post hoc evaluation of research that has been conducted.
+The IRB does not provide post-hoc approval after research has started or has been completed.

-B. Institution and Society: by supporting and facilitating the integrity and transparency of data collection and management as well as the accessibility of research data and results.
+- Institution and Society: by supporting and facilitating the integrity and transparency of data collection and management, as well as the accessibility of research data and results.

-C. Researchers: by supporting, informing, and helping researchers to conform to the IRB aims and procedures while keeping their workload at a minimum.
+- Researchers: by supporting, informing, and helping researchers to conform to the IRB aims and procedures, while keeping their workload at a minimum.